I Have a Dream (song)

 "I Have a Dream" is a song by Swedish pop group ABBA.
-It was released in December 1979 as the sixth and final single from the group's sixth studio album, Voulez-Vous.
+It was released in December 1979 as the fourth international and final single from the group's sixth studio album, Voulez-Vous.
 Anni-Frid Lyngstad sang lead vocals.
 It was a major hit, topping the charts in many countries and peaking at No. 2 in the UK over the Christmas week of 1979.
+The single was in fact released after the non-album single Gimme!
+Gimme!
+Gimme!
+(A Man After Midnight) and after the release of the compilation Greatest Hits Vol. 2 – which didn't include "I Have a Dream".

-Twenty years later, Irish pop group Westlife released a version that reached No. 1 in the UK over the Christmas week of 1999.
+Twenty years later, Irish pop group Westlife released a version of "I Have a Dream" that reached No. 1 in the UK over the Christmas week of 1999.

+"I Have a Dream" is included on the ABBA Gold: Greatest Hits album as well as in the Mamma Mia! musical.

+The song is featured extensively in the Black Mirror episode Fifteen Million Merits where the character Selma Telse is propelled to superstardom after performing a rendition on the talent show "Hot Shots".